I’m often asked whether salons, clinics and spas should use promotions and offer discounts when marketing.

 - In particular, marketing must not target children or young people and must not try to pressure clients into making decisions quickly (for example, by using time-limited special offers).

-- The CAP guidance states, “…websites may include a price list with a range of treatments available, including Botox, but the price list should not include product claims or encourage viewers to choose a product based on the price.”
+- The CAP guidance states ‘websites may include a price list with a range of treatments available but the price list should not include product claims or encourage viewers to choose a product based on the price.’

 - It’s not relevant to discounts, but it’s important to note that cosmetic procedures must not be offered as prizes.

-There are companies out there who still peddle slashing prices and giving services away as the answer to getting new clients through the door and keeping them.
+There are bloggers, business consultants and agencies out there who still peddle slashing prices as the answer to getting new clients through the door and keeping them.